The Bible is replete with exhortations about this.

 For the Glory of God Alone

 If you enjoyed this post, you may also like The Bible is the Word of God, The Scripture Must Be Fulfilled, The Uniqueness of God's Word, Deleted Scriptures in the Bible?, Is Obedience Optional?, Seeking Glory from God, The Light and the Glory, and Walking in the Perfect Will of God.
+You may also like the other posts in this blog available through the Home page of this blog.
 You may also access my complete blog directory at Writing for the Master.

 Do You Want to Know Him?